trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 ## FEATURES

 The site is based around a single page layout.
-The design of the site is very stripped back, with a black and white colour scheme with neon green to highlight clicked elements.
+The design of the site is very stripped back, with a black and white colour scheme and a subtle border feature running across the width of the page above the **footer** and underneath the **navigation bar**.
+This is to allow the prints to act as the main visual feature of the page.
+The navbar and footer have a subtle white gradient to soften the overflow and add another subtle detail that doesn't distract from the imagery itself.

+The **navigation bar** will always be visible on the page, with certain buttons visible at all times and others only showing up when a user is logged in.
+When a user isn't logged in, they will be able to see the buttons to go to **'Designers'** which will show all designers on Plan Chest, **'Prints'** that will show all prints available on Plan Chest and buttons to **'Register'** and **'Login'**.
+The navbar will always be situated at the top of the page with all buttons visible.
+On a screen size smaller than tablet the buttons will condense into a collapsible **'hamburger icon'**.
+When clicked, the icon will reveal all the navigation buttons which will appear aligned to the right hand side of the screen.

+The **footer** features an **email address** for 'Plan Chest' which when clicked opens a new window.

-The site opens with the **heading** 'MUSIC.' and a brief **introduction** to the site and its features.
-The introduction consists of two short sentences.
-The heading will appear in the top left hand side on desktop and tablet size screens, and top center on mobile size screens.
-The instruction copy will always sit below it.
+The site opens with the a brief **introduction** to 'Plan Chest' and its features.
+The introduction consists of two sentences and will appear in the main section of the screen, slightly offset to the left on a desktop and in the centre of the screen on smaller screens.
+Beneath the introduction will sit a call-to-action for the user, to **register** as a designer.
+This will be a live link that will take the user straight to the registration page.
+In small print beneath this will also be some copy that advises visitors to the site that they must **register** as a customer in order to complete purchases.

+When a user clicks on register, they are taken to a **registration page** where they can register as a user of the site by providing their email address, a username and password.
+At the same time, they will also **register as a designer or customer** which will effect which features they will be able to access on the page when they log in.

+Users will then receive a **verification email** with a link to confirm the registration.
+On successful **login** to the site, the user will see a **success message** which will confirm their log in and display their username.

+If the user is logged in as a designer, the navbar will update with a **'Your profile'** button, **'Order history'** and **'Add work'**.
+If a user is logged in as a customer, they won't see the **'Add work'** button.
+If a user clicks on **'Designers'** in the navigation bar, it will show a list of all the **designers' names** who are currently on Plan Chest and each name will be a link.
+When a name is clicked, it will take the user to the **designer detail** page, which shows the designer's information including a bio, country and their contact email address.
+Each

 The user enters the artist name into the **input box**.
 When the user clicks into the input box, it clears the text 'artist name here'.
 When the search button is clicked or the enter button pressed this box automatically clears whatever value the user has input into the box and replaces it with the original text 'artist name here'.
 This encourages the user to repeat the process and perform another search.
 If the search doesn't return any results (which could be due to incorrect spelling or the artist not being on the Deezer database), an error message will show up asking the user to try again.
 Next to the input box is the **search button**, which will search for whatever the user has entered into the input box.
 When the search button is clicked, this clears the text the user has typed into the input box.